rowlandcoping/hopes-and-dreams/README.md

 #### Dream Editor

 Large icons will represent the various dream modules if present, otherwise there is an icon to create them.
-Here you can also enter various modules to edit and update them
+Here you can also enter various modules to edit and update them.

 #### Dream Builder